dkohlbre/augury-webpage/_pages/faq_text.md

 into account the content of memory when deciding what to prefetch.
-A conceptually simple (if tricky to implement) DMP is one that watches the stream of cache lines returned from the memory system, and attempts a prefetch on any 64-bit chunk that appears to be a pointer.
+A conceptually simple (if tricky to implement) DMP is one that watches the stream of cache lines returned from the memory system, and attempts a prefetch on any 64-bit chunk that appears to form (or help in the formation of) a pointer.

 ## What DMP structure did you find?